Common Gromwell

 Fruits are hard, shiny white nutlets.

-the plant from which Ahiflower has been genetically selected and
+which is the plant from which Ahiflower has been

 Previous page: Common Figwort